School Grants and Awards Program

 Supporting schools that show a strong focus on adopting best practices has been one of Highmark Foundation's long-standing, overarching goals.
 The Highmark Foundation works in partnership with schools and communities to determine what changes made within schools will bring about system-wide improvement to children's overall health.

 Highmark Foundation is a recognized leader in providing grants for schools and community-based organizations to address critical health issues affecting children.
-The overarching goal of our Creating a Healthy School Environment strategy is to provide support and resources that empower schools to take greater strides in improving child health and wellness.
+The overarching goal of our School Grants and Awards program is to provide support and resources that empower schools to take greater strides in improving child health and wellness.

 The Foundation maintains and seeks to broaden this commitment by providing support to school districts and schools at the individual building level.
 Opportunities the Foundation seeks to fund include:

 - Professional development programs that impart timely knowledge and know-how that school leaders and others need to take student wellness efforts to the next level.
 For example, the Highmark Foundation School Lecture Series, approved for continuing education credits, provide fast-track learning for those interested in adopting best practices and evidence-based approaches to school health and wellness.

 - School recognition initiatives that highlight and acknowledge schools for making lasting, systemic change.
 Exploring incentives and formal recognition opportunities to foster impetus among schools to increase and deepen their efforts.